TomaszSielski/friendly-happiness/frontend/readme.md

 ## 🧪 Development Notes

-- ✅ MSAL token claims are decoded and rendered in `Dashboard.js`
+- ✅ MSAL token claims are decoded and summarized in `Dashboard.js`
+- ✅ Full claim viewer lives in `Profile.js` with collapsible formatting
 - ✅ Role-based routing handled via `ProtectedRoute.js`
-- ✅ Header and menu are responsive and role-aware
 - ✅ Logging is centralized via `logger.js` with level and timestamp support
 - ✅ Layout is modular and semantic: `MainLayout.js` wraps all views
+- ✅ Header menu auto-closes on mobile after navigation
+- ✅ Responsive styles scoped to `dashboard.css`, `profile.css`, and `mainLayout.css`

 ---